inexorgame-obsolete/blog-data/post/2017/02-19-a-breeze-of-2017.md

 *  ==>  and usual variables (SharedVar)
 *  =>  on Flex side you `listen` to nodes
 *  ==>  you get signaled if that node changed
-* Porting our dependency managment to [Conan](https://www.conan.io)
+* Porting our dependency management to [Conan](https://www.conan.io)
 * [Fixed several bugs](https://github.com/inexorgame/inexor-core/pull/350) with the ingame HTML rendering

 ## Changes to our infrastructure
-There have been serveral outtakes of our server which leaded to most of the services beeing outsourced, e.g. our Etherpads for which we use now mostly [hackmd.io](https://hackmd.io/CYFhFYCYCMGYEYC0A2e9yJAYwKYENE4AOWRPHCABiz2AE5hLIg==#).
+There have been several outtakes of our server which leaded to most of the services being outsourced, e.g. our Etherpads for which we use now mostly [hackmd.io](https://hackmd.io/CYFhFYCYCMGYEYC0A2e9yJAYwKYENE4AOWRPHCABiz2AE5hLIg==#).
 Furthermore our website is now hosted at Uberspace.